angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_create_page.md

 <a name="request-uri"></a>
 ## Construct the request URI

-To construct the request URI, start with the service root URL:
+To construct the POST request URI, start with the service root URL:

 `https://graph.microsoft.com/v1.0/me/onenote`

 Then append the *pages* endpoint:

+**Create a page in any section (specified by section name)**

+`.../pages?sectionName=DefaultSection`

-**Create a page in any section (specified by ID)** `.../sections/{section-id}/pages`
+**Create a page in any section (specified by ID)**

+`.../sections/{section-id}/pages`

 If you're creating pages in the user's personal notebook, Microsoft Graph also provides endpoints you can use to create pages in the default notebook: